onuraltuntasb/youtube-buttons/README.md

 youtube-buttons is a chrome extension for youtube original video player to make easy usage of some of buttons.

-I created this extension to make my life easy so the code is clean but there are some points that open for improvement so feel free create issue.
+I created this extension to make my life easier, the code is clean but there are some points that open for improvement so feel free create issue.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>